Paisseon/paisseon/README.md

 ### About Me
-Amateur iOS tweak developer who reaaaallllyyy loves Emilia.
+Vainglorious macaque who loves Emilia and does iOS development.
 You're probably here because of Satella.
-Intellectual property is fake btw, seize the digital means of production 🏴‍☠️

 ![Everything I speak in red is the truth](https://lingtalfi.com/services/pngtext?color=cc0000&size=12&text=All%20my%20tweaks%20will%20have%20many%20bugs,%20with%20certainty.)